-- Review and analyze historical trends in the subject professional practice's payor mix - Review payor contracts of the subject enterprise, and determine reimbursement methodologies of each payor (e.g., % of Medicare, discounted fee-for-service, capitation, shared savings) - Research historical (and projected if available) trends in government payor reimbursement for the services provided at the subject enterprise

-Typical steps for projecting reimbursement yield of a physician professional practice include (cont'd):

-- (4) Research historical (and projected if available) trends in commercial and other payor reimbursement for the services provided at the subject enterprise - (5) Review changes in CMS coding procedures for the services rendered by the providers of the subject enterprise, i.e., CMS annually updates the Physician Fee Schedule, and periodically bundles, or rolls-up, CPT codes.
-For example, in 2010 three former SPECT related CPT codes (i.e., 78465 SPECT myocardial perfusion imaging multiple study, 78480, and 78478 add on codes for wall motion and ejection fraction) were combined into one new CPT code (i.e., 78452)
+Specific Purposes for Normalizing Adjustments for the Valuation of Physician Professional Practices Specific Examples of Normalizing Adjustments for Physician Professional Practices Typical steps for projecting reimbursement yield of a physician professional practice include: In addition to patient volume, revenue for physician professional practices is dependent upon the reimbursement yield (received) for services provided.
+(1) Review and analyze historical trends in the subject professional practice's payor mix (2) Review the payor contracts of the subject enterprise, and determine the reimbursement methodologies of each payor (e.g., % of Medicare, discounted fee-for-service, capitation, shared savings, etc.) (3) Research historical (and projected if available) trends in government payor reimbursement for the services provided at the subject enterprise (4) Research historical (and projected if available) trends in commercial and other payor reimbursement for the services provided at the subject enterprise (5) Review changes in CMS coding procedures for the services rendered by the providers of the subject enterprise, i.e., CMS annually updates the Physician Fee Schedule, and periodically bundles, or rolls-up, CPT codes.
+For example, in 2010 three former SPECT related CPT codes (i.e., 78465 - SPECT myocardial perfusion imaging multiple study, 78480, and 78478 - add on codes for wall motion and ejection fraction) were combined into one new CPT code (i.e., 78452).
+Note that, the bundling of these codes had a significant impact (decrease) on the revenue of cardiology practices beginning in 2010